-Tooth brushing decreases the colonization of bacteria on teeth by disrupting the formation of plaque.
-The use of fluoridated toothpaste strengthens tooth enamel making the enamel more resistant to the acid produced by bacteria.
-Tooth brushing in the classroom improves the child's oral health, teaches the child basic hygiene and health promotion, and helps establish a lifelong prevention habit.
+Toothbrushing decreases the colonization of bacteria on teeth by disrupting the formation of plaque.
+The use of fluoridated toothpaste strengthens tooth enamel, making it more resistant to the acid produced by bacteria.
+Toothbrushing in the classroom improves the child's oral health, teaches children basic hygiene and health promotion, and helps establish a lifelong prevention habit.